Lithium (medication): Medical uses

 In 1970, lithium was approved by the United States Food and Drug Administration for the treatment of bipolar disorder, which remains its primary use in the United States.
 It is sometimes used when other treatments are not effective in a number of other conditions, including major depression, schizophrenia, disorders of impulse control, and some psychiatric disorders in children.
 Because the FDA has not approved lithium for the treatment of other disorders, such use is off-label.
+Lithium is unique among medications in that it is proven to prevent suicide in mood disorders such as bipolar disorder and recurrent major depression.

 The mechanisms of biological action of lithium are only partially understood.
 For instance, studies of lithium-treated patients with bipolar disorder show that, among many other effects, lithium partially reverses telomere shortening in these patients and also increases mitochondrial function, although how lithium produces these pharmacological effects is not understood.
-Even the exact mechanisms involved in lithium toxicity are not fully understood.
+High blood levels of lithium can lead to lithium toxicity.

 Bipolar disorder

-Lithium is primarily used as a maintenance drug in the treatment of bipolar disorder to stabilize mood and prevent manic episodes, but it may also be helpful in the acute treatment of manic episodes.
-Although recommended by treatment guidelines for the treatment of depression in bipolar disorder, the evidence that lithium is superior to placebo for acute depression is low-quality; atypical antipsychotics are considered more effective for treating acute depressive episodes.
-Lithium carbonate treatment was previously considered to be unsuitable for children; however, more recent studies show its effectiveness for treatment of early-onset bipolar disorder in children as young as eight.
-The required dosage is slightly less than the toxic level (representing a low therapeutic index), requiring close monitoring of blood levels of lithium carbonate during treatment.
+Lithium is primarily used as a maintenance drug in the treatment of bipolar disorder to stabilize mood and prevent manic episodes.
+It is also effective in the acute treatment of manic episodes.
+It is effective for mania within the first 7 days of treatment.

+For acute treatment, although recommended by treatment guidelines for the treatment of depression in bipolar disorder, the evidence that lithium is superior to placebo for acute bipolar depression is low-quality.
+Atypical antipsychotics are considered more effective for treating acute bipolar depressive episodes.
+Lithium is effective for the long term prevention of bipolar depressive episodes.

+Lithium treatment was previously considered to be unsuitable for children, however more recent studies show its effectiveness for treatment of early-onset bipolar disorder in children as young as eight.
+The required dosage is slightly less than the toxic level (representing a low therapeutic index), requiring close monitoring of blood levels of lithium during treatment.
 Within the therapeutic range there is a dose-response relationship.

 A limited amount of evidence suggests lithium carbonate may contribute to the treatment of substance use disorders for some people with bipolar disorder.
-Although it is believed that lithium prevents suicide in people with bipolar disorder, a 2022 systematic review found that "Evidence from randomised trials is inconclusive and does not support the idea that lithium prevents suicide or suicidal behaviour."
+People with bipolar disorder are at a 3 times higher risk for dementia.
+Lithium reduces the risk of dementia by 50% among people with bipolar disorder.